-- The average (median) time waited for patients completing an RTT pathway in June 2011 was 8.7 weeks for admitted patients and 4.0 weeks for non-admitted patients.
+- The average (median) time waited for patients completing an RTT pathway in June 2012 was 8.4 weeks for admitted patients and 4.2 weeks for non-admitted patients.
+For patients waiting to start treatment at the end of June 2012 the median waiting time was 5.7 weeks.

-- St George’s Healthcare NHS Trust did not submit any incomplete RTT pathway data for June 2011.
+The Rotherham NHS Foundation Trust did not submit incomplete RTT pathway data for June 2012.

 Notes** to Editors**